 She previously directed a neighborhood environment and development organization in Detroit, and earned a mid-career Masters degree in ecosystem management from the University of Michigan School of Natural Resources and Environment; those studies focused on natural habitats within urban settings.
 Besides her work for WHC, Martha volunteers as a team leader for a local watershed group on sampling for in-stream invertebrates, and for an urban natural area where she leads control of invasive plants.

-As Manager, Conservation Planning, Maaike works out of WHC’s Arizona office to assist corporations with design, implementations, and strategic planning of new and existing programs, including incorporation of community outreach, (STEM) education, partnership networking, and preparation for WHC certification application.
+As Sr. Manager, Conservation Strategies, Maaike works out of WHC’s Arizona office to assist corporations with design, implementations, and strategic planning of new and existing programs, including incorporation of community outreach, (STEM) education, partnership networking, and preparation for WHC certification application.
 She promotes WHC’s mission to new businesses, conservation organizations and agencies, and participates in conservation planning discussions to identify relevant, on-the-ground conservation and education opportunities.

 Formerly, a Wetland and Environmental Scientist for an international consulting firm in the U.S., she worked on aspects of the environmental regulatory framework such as NEPA, Clean Water Act, Endangered Species Act, and a variety of state and local permitting processes.
 Maaike is familiar with industrial processes and operations in sectors such as (public) utilities, oil and gas, aggregates mining, hard rock mining, solar energy, and others.
 She participates in working groups that address landscape-scale conservation issues and she represents WHC on the Bureau of Land Management’s Arizona Resource Advisory Council (BLM RAC).

 Maaike has a BS. in Environmental Resource Engineering and a MS. in Conservation and Ecology.